Heat Rash In Babies

 What’s the best way to treat heat rash in babies?

-Remove some of his clothing and let his skin breathe.
+Remove some of baby's clothing and let his or her skin breathe.
 Keeping the area clean, cool and dry will help clear up the heat rash.

 Don’t apply any lotions or ointments to the rash.
 They might help in treating other rashes, but with heat rash, they only further block the sweat glands and may actually make the heat rash worse.

-What can I do to prevent my baby from getting heat rash?
+What can I do to prevent baby from getting heat rash?

 “Keep your baby’s neck and back dry and free of sweat,” O’Connor says.
 “You can even apply some cornstarch powder to those areas; it tends to help keep things a little dryer and helps reduce heat rash quite a bit.”